Hampstead hoax

 The Hampstead hoax was a series of false allegations starting in 2014 that a Satan-worshipping paedophile ring of about "175 parents, teachers and religious leaders" had been abusing children in the Hampstead area of north London.
-Police found no evidence of paedophilia or abuse, let alone of murder or Satanism, but the alleged abusers were subjected to harassment, death threats and online abuse that continued until at least 2022.
-It later emerged that the two children who had made the allegations had been threatened and abused by adults into making them.
+Police found no evidence of paedophilia or abuse, nor of murder or Satanism, but the alleged abusers were subjected to harassment, death threats and online abuse that continued until at least 2022.
+It later emerged that the two children who had made the initial allegations had been threatened by adults into making them.

 The hoax

-In the summer of 2014, two children made accusations that their father, Ricky Dearman, former husband of Russian-born Hampstead resident Ella Draper, was running the ring.
+In the summer of 2014, two children made accusations that their father, Ricky Dearman, former husband of Russian-born Hampstead resident Ella Draper, was running a paedophile ring.
 Draper reported that her two children had been abused by their father.
 The police interviewed the children, making an audio recording according to standard procedure; the children said that their father was a member of a ring of Satanic paedophiles who killed babies and drank their blood.
 They said that cult members would drink the babies' blood, then dance around wearing babies' skulls, and shoes made of baby skin.
 The children said that, in addition to their father, their elder half-brother, several teachers from their school, the priest at the adjacent church, many parents from their school, social workers, Children and Family Court Advisory and Support Service employees, and named police officers all belonged to the Satanic cult.